-So then, how to remove condensation from watch?
-There are a few Do It Yourself (DIY) methods to remove condensation from watch without causing damage to the watch.
+So then, how can you stop your watch from steaming up?
+There are a few Do It Yourself (DIY) methods to remove condensation from the watch without causing damage to the watch.
 Try out these simple methods and in no time your watch will look as good as new.

 1) A bed of rice.